sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 What if a state of continuous stress wasn't intrinsic to work, and was somehow worse these days, compared to 20 years ago?

 The problem has to do with the needs people have, in regard to their work.
-Needs that aren't met by their employers.
+Needs that aren't met by companies.